Is Copyright Similar to a Fundamentalist Religion?

 Few thoughts on _Copyright as a Fundamentalist Religion_ by Rick Falkvinge.

 There is one more noteworthy analogy between pro-copyright social structures and church.
 It is believers, people.
-It is them who church relied upon and it is them, law obedient brain washed pro-copyright believers who really support copyright monster.
+It is them who church relied upon and it is them, law obedient brain washed pro-copyright believers who really support the copyright monster.

 And so forth.